AstrobioMike/NASA-GeneLab-working/Amplicon/454-and-IonTorrent/GL-DPPD-7106.md

 |DECIPHER|`packageVersion("DECIPHER")`|[https://bioconductor.org/packages/release/bioc/html/DECIPHER.html](https://bioconductor.org/packages/release/bioc/html/DECIPHER.html)|
 |biomformat|`packageVersion("biomformat")`|[https://github.com/joey711/biomformat](https://github.com/joey711/biomformat)|

->**\*** Exact versions utilized for a given dataset are available along with the processing code for each specific dataset (this is due to how the system may need to be updated regularly).
+>**\*** Exact versions utilized for a given dataset are available along with the processing commands for each specific dataset (this is due to how the system may need to be updated regularly).

 # Reference databases used